 Adrian Sia Lu – Vice Chair of Governors and Co-opted Governor

-Previously, I have worked for the Financial Conduct Authority (FCA), Currys and Capgmini, a consultancy.
+Previously, I have worked for Marks & Spencer, the Financial Conduct Authority (FCA), Currys and Capgmini, a consultancy.
 Although I don't have any children, I am very passionate about supporting the development of young people.
 This is why I am also a Director and Trustee of a university-focused student charity called AIESEC.
 I used to live in Roehampton and am glad to be still contributing to the local community.

-The school has been on an ambitious journey over the past few years and I am so proud of the positive change and impact the whole school community has been able to have on the students at Heathmere.
+The school has been on an ambitious journey over the past few years and I am very proud of the positive change and impact the whole school community has been able to have on the students at Heathmere.
 We know there is still more we can do to ensure each child at Heathmere gets the support and challenge they need to do well both in school and in life and I am committed to playing my part on the Governing Board to make that happen.

-Swetha Balachandran – Co-opted Governor
+Swetha Balachandran – Co-opted Governor (currently on maternity leave)

 My name is Swetha Balachandran and I am excited to have joined the Heathmere Board of Governors in July 2021 as a financial specialist.

 My background is in finance, strategy and development and I have degrees in finance and accounting as well as public affairs.
 I currently work for the CDC Group which is the UK government’s development finance institution and invests to support private sector growth in the world’s poorest countries.
 Previously, I have worked at The Global Fund on making health programs in Africa more efficient and the Boston Consulting Group as a management consultant.